downsmash/downsmash/README.md

-# meleedb-segment
+# downsmash/segment

+Part of the [Downsmash](downsma.sh) project.

-meleedb-segment watches a video of a Melee set and outputs the (approximate) start and end times of contiguous Melee.
+Watch a video of a Melee set and output the (approximate) start and end times of contiguous Melee.

 ## Synopsis
 Segment an individual VOD: